Tunbridge Wells

 Effective date

-The Tunbridge Wells (Electoral Changes) Order 2023 was made in Parliament on 8 November 2023.
+The Tunbridge Wells (Electoral Changes) Order 2024 was made on 4 January 2024.

 Previous stages